phaustin/a301_students_eoas/notebooks/week10/rainrate.md

 ## Clip to the storm times using an xarray indexer

+The [xarray.sel](https://docs.xarray.dev/en/stable/generated/xarray.DataArray.sel.html) gives a 1-step way
-Recall how we clipped to the storm start and end using indexing in the {ref}`week9:cloudsat_ecmwf` notebook:
+to clip every dataArray in a dataset.
+First decall how we clipped to the storm start and end using indexing in the {ref}`week9:cloudsat_ecmwf` notebook:

 ```python
 #